Bulliby/oauthGitgraph/README.md

-# oauthGithub
+# oauthGitgraph

-**PHP** application who act like a proxy between a fully frontend application and permit github authentication.
+**PHP** application who act like a proxy between a SPA application and permit Github authentication.

 You can find a docker of this app here : [docker](https://hub.docker.com/r/waxer/oauth_github).

-You can install it manually and create `.env` file with the environment variables in the **docker** readme.
+# Front-end

+You can find a front-end, who is on wip and must be improved at [gitgraph](https://github.com/Bulliby/GitGraph).